Experienced developers usually get asked, “What is the best programming language to start learning for those interested in tech?”

 The book provides full-chapter exercises and programs, giving newbies hands-on experience.
 It also gives readers a chance to practice writing their own applications.
 The current 3rd Edition gives you a deep dive into the concepts and reflects the current state of JS and web browsers.
 The author includes updated material and exercises to test your skills in the updated methods.

 This book is a quick read for those looking for a crash course in the language.
-He teaches us not only the good parts of the language, but also how to steer away from the bad habits.
+He teaches us not only the good parts of the language, but also how to steer away from bad habits.

 David Herman provides a deep look into the programming language.
 He wrote this book for JS developers of any skill level to gain best practices.
 He uses his experiences in the field to provide realistic examples to help developers learn the tricks to provide effective code.